-1. Cut wood with tensions in as short lengths as possible.
+- 1. Cut wood with tensions in as short lengths as possible.
 By reducing the log length to app.
-2.5 m, the precision will be high even if there are high tensions in the wood.

-2. Work around the log, sawing all sides in order.

-3. To get perfect measurements on the last board, you can saw the last cut with a newly sawn cant as underlay.
-Another way is to use special accessories for the sawmill to support the ends of the log.
-If many logs that are over 3.5 m long are to be sawn, it is best to extend the sawmill by 1 or 2 m and one extra log lifter/log bed.
+2.5 m, the precision will be high even if there are high tensions in the wood. - 2.
+Work around the log, sawing all sides in order. - 3.
+To get perfect measurements on the last board, you can use a newly sawn cant as underlay when making the last cut.
+Another way is to use special accessories for the sawmill to support the ends of the cant.
+If many logs that are over 3.5 m long are to be sawn, it is best to extend the sawmill by 1 or 2 m and add one extra log lifter/log bed.